ERIN BEEGHLY

 TEACHING

-I teach courses on ethics, political philosophy, and feminist philosophy.
+I teach courses on ethics, discrimination theory, political philosophy, feminist and Africana philosophy.

 My courses often incorporate interdisciplinary materials and texts.